sous-chefs/jenkins/README.md

 The `:create` action idempotently creates a Jenkins user on the current node.
 The id attribute corresponds to the username of the id of the user on the target node.
 You may also specify a name, email, and list of SSH keys.

+Note: The password of the user is not updated if the user already exists

 ```ruby
 # Create a Jenkins user
 jenkins_user 'grumpy'